-After getting Dee’s permission I told my son Beniah, a sophomore at Andrews University, about my plans.
+After getting Dee’s permission, I told my son Beniah, a sophomore at Andrews University, about my plans.
 I expected him to cheer me on.
-Instead he surprised me by saying he wanted to come along, though after looking at his schedule he said it had to be in May since he had plans for the rest of the summer.
+Instead he surprised me by saying he wanted to come along.
+He said it had to be in May since he had plans for the rest of the summer.
 I was elated.
-Not only had The Ride become a father-and-son event, but the date had also been set in stone and I could build my training schedule around it.
+Not only had The Ride become a father-and-son event, but the date had also been set in stone.
+I could build my training schedule around it.

 I launched into a flurry of research and planning.
 What route?
 What bike?
 What clothing?
 What equipment?
 We’d be going “unsupported,” which is to say there would be no chase vehicle or camper following us.
 I could save up a month of vacation time, which meant the ride would have to be a fast one.
 We couldn’t camp (the weight of all the extra equipment would really slow us down), so we’d have to stay in hotels at night.
 What about the Midwest, where hotels can be spaced quite far apart?
-What would we do if we didn’t make our miles?
 Then there was food.
-We’d be burning somewhere in the range of 8,000 to 10,000 calories a day.
+We’d burn somewhere in the range of 8,000 to 10,000 calories a day.
 How would we eat?
 More to the point, how would we eat on a budget?

-As I became immersed in details I couldn’t help but compare the thought and energy I was putting into The Ride with the thought and energy I put into my personal ministry.
+As I became immersed in details I couldn’t help comparing the thought and energy I was putting into The Ride with the thought and energy I put into my personal ministry.
 The more I thought about it, the more obvious it became that it was not a flattering comparison.

-I firmly believe that the Adventist Church has been entrusted with a critical message for this time.
-I firmly believe each member has a responsibility to spread this message.
-So here is the thing: Why wasn’t I approaching my personal ministry with the energy and thought I was putting into The Ride?
+I firmly believe that the Adventist Church has been entrusted with a critical message.
+I believe each member has a responsibility to spread this message.
+So why wasn’t I approaching my personal ministry with the energy and thought I was putting into The Ride?
 It’s an important question, a question that goes well beyond me.
-In fact, it’s a question that can be put to most every Adventist: Why do we allow so many other things in our lives to be more important than the ministry entrusted to us by God?
+In fact, it’s a question that can be put to almost every Adventist: Why do we allow so many other things in our lives to be more important than the ministry entrusted to us by God?

-The more I thought about this question, the more I saw it as a two-fold problem.
-My perspective, after years of thought and observation, is that we are a people who are afraid—or embarrassed, if you will—to be different.
-While we have a distinct message, we may shrink from delivering it because we hesitate to be different.
-More precisely, we want the approval of the world, and we understand we can’t get that while delivering a radical reformation message.
-It seems we are, to some degree, embarrassed or ashamed of the gospel (Rom.
+The more I thought about this question, the more I saw it as a twofold problem.
+After years of thought and observation, I’m beginning to see that we are afraid—embarrassed, if you will—to be different.
+While we have a distinct message, we may shrink from delivering it, because we hesitate to be different.
+More precisely, we want the approval of the world, and we understand we can’t get that while delivering a message of radical reformation.
+It seems we are, to some degree, embarrassed or ashamed of the gospel (see Rom.
 1:16).

 “Just start pedaling,” he said.
 I waited expectantly for more.
-After a few moments Peter leaned forward and said “Just . . . start . . . pedaling.”
+After a few moments Peter leaned forward and said, “Just . . . start . . . pedaling.”
 He went on to explain that it’s easy to get so involved in the uncertainties of planning that the actual ride never starts.
-Beyond that, he explained, all the abundant advice on bikes, routes, equipment, and food strategies only starts being understandable when you actually begin to do it.
-And only by beginning to do it can you sort out which advice about which equipment and strategies fit best.
+Beyond that, he explained, all the abundant advice on bikes, routes, equipment, and food strategies starts being understandable only when you actually begin to do it.
+Only by beginning to do it can you sort out which advice about which equipment and strategies fit best.

 My mind immediately made the connection between his advice and personal ministries in our church.
-Counterintuitively, the best way to become an effective witness is to just start witnessing.
+The best way to become an effective witness is just to start witnessing.
 If we do that, we will begin to see tremendous value in the many tools, training materials, and equipment that are available.
 Further, we will be able to hone in on which materials and tools are best suited to our needs.
 And using them will lead to another round of learning and refinement of practice.
-In short, we begin by beginning and that leads to knowledge, experience, and wisdom.
+In short, we begin by beginning, and that leads to knowledge, experience, and wisdom.

 Some may say, “But wait, what about depending on the Holy Spirit?
 Your model sounds like it promotes self-reliance.”

-This is a reasonable criticism, and I answer it two ways: First, I take it as a given that every one of us is seeking God’s guidance and are asking the Spirit to go ahead of us.
+This is a reasonable criticism, and I answer it two ways: First, I take it as a given that every one of us is seeking God’s guidance and asking the Spirit to go ahead of us.
 To that I will add that God cannot steer us if we are not moving.
 We have to start.
-We begin by beginning, and after that beginning we progress until, eventually, we have achieved through Christ a change so great it can only be described as a lifestyle change.
+We begin by beginning.
+After that beginning, we progress until, eventually, we have achieved through Christ a change so great it can be described only as a lifestyle change.

 I took Peter’s advice and began to train by just taking my bike out and riding it.
-Progress came slowly, but in correlation to the work I was putting in.
+Progress came slowly.
 The more experienced I became at long bike rides, the better I was able to navigate the dizzying array of equipment, routes, and advice.

 If so, just start pedaling.

-is communication director of the Northern New England Conference.
+Scott Christiansen is communication director and evangelism coordinator of the Northern New England Conference.